Telemachus: Telegony

 The Telegony was a short two-book epic poem recounting the life and death of Odysseus after the events of the Odyssey.
 In this mythological postscript, Odysseus is accidentally killed by Telegonus, his unknown son by the goddess Circe.
 After Odysseus's death, Telemachus returns to Aeaea with Telegonus and Penelope, and there marries Circe.

-Seemingly later tradition included the character of Cassiphone—the daughter of Odysseus and Circe, and therefore half-sister of Telemachus—into the narrative.
+Seemingly later tradition included the character of Cassiphone—the daughter of Odysseus and Circe, and therefore half-sister of Telemachus—in the narrative.
 In this account, Telemachus still marries Circe, but Odysseus is resurrected by Circe at some point.

 Later classical authors

 From the Dictionary of Greek and Roman Biography and Mythology: In the post-Homeric traditions, we read that Palamedes, when endeavouring to persuade Odysseus to join the Greeks against Troy, and the latter feigned idiocy, placed the infant Telemachus before the plough with which Odysseus was ploughing.

 In Contest of Homer and Hesiod, it is alleged that the Roman Emperor Hadrian asked the Delphic Oracle about Homer's birthplace and parentage.
 The Oracle replied that Homer came from Ithaca and that Telemachus was his father by Epicasta, daughter of Nestor.

-According to Aristotle and Dictys of Crete, Telemachus married Nausicaa, King Alcinous's daughter, and fathered a son named Perseptolis or Ptoliporthus.
+According to Aristotle and Hellanicus, Telemachus married Nausicaa, King Alcinous's daughter, and fathered a son named Persepolis.

 Eustathius says that the mother was Polycaste, the daughter of Nestor.
 Others relate that he became the father of Latinus by Circe.
 He is also said to have had a daughter called Roma, who married Aeneas.

 Servius makes Telemachus the founder of the town of Clusium in Etruria.